Almost Surely $\sqrt{T}$ Regret for Adaptive LQR: Introduction

 In this paper, we present an adaptive LQR controller with \( \tilde{\mathcal{O}}(\sqrt{T}) \) regret almost surely, only assuming the availability of a known stabilizing feedback gain, which is a common assumption in the literature.
 This is achieved by a ``circuit-breaking'' mechanism motivated similarly as~\cite{wang2021exact}, which circumvents safety breach by supervising the norm of the state and deploying the feedback gain when necessary.
 In contrast to~\cite{wang2021exact}, however, by enforcing a properly chosen dwell time on the fallback mode, the stability of the closed-loop system under our proposed controller is unaffected by switching.
 Another insight underlying our analysis is that the above mentioned circuit-breaking mechanism is triggered only finitely often.
-This fact implies that the conservativeness of the proposed controller, which prevents the system from being destabilized in the early stage and hence ensures the convergence of the system parameter estimates, may have negligible effect on the asymptotic performance of the system.
+This observation suggests that the conservativeness of the proposed controller, while preventing early-stage destabilization and ensuring convergence of system parameter estimates, has a negligible impact on the system's asymptotic performance.
 Although similar phenomena have also been observed in~\cite{lei1988convergence,wang2021exact}, we derive an upper bound on the time of the last trigger (Theorem~\ref{thm:prop}, item~\ref{item:Tnocb})), a property missing from pervious works that paves the way to our almost sure regret guarantee.